kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 Then, each maintainer that processed the patch adds his sob line.

-*Reference:* Section 11 of SubmittingPatches
+*Reference:* `Section of SubmittingPatches <https://docs.kernel.org/process/submitting-patches.html#sign-your-work-the-developer-s-certificate-of-origin>`__.

 **Do**: Always send a patch with at least one such line with your name and email.
 If more people contributed to the patch, add their names and addresses too.